-1. Best practice provision II.1.1 recommends that a management board member is appointed for a maximum period of four years.
-A member may be reappointed for a term of not more than four years at a time.

-Members of the Managing Board are appointed annually for a one-year period beginning on the day following the General Meeting up to and including the day of the General Meeting held in the following year.

-2. Best practice provision II.2.4 recommends that the number of granted options shall be dependent on the achievement of challenging targets specified beforehand.

-From time to time, members of our Managing Board are granted options to acquire common shares at an exercise price higher than the market price on the grant date (as determined by reference to an organized trading market or association).
+- 1. Best practice provision II.1.1 recommends that a management board member is appointed for a maximum period of four years.
+A member may be reappointed for a term of not more than four years at a time. - Members of the Managing Board are appointed annually for a one-year period beginning on the day following the General Meeting up to and including the day of the General Meeting held in the following year. - 2.
+Best practice provision II.2.4 recommends that the number of granted options shall be dependent on the achievement of challenging targets specified beforehand. - In the past, members of our Managing Board were granted options to acquire common shares at an exercise price higher than the market price on the grant date (as determined by reference to an organized trading market or association).
 Our view is that the "challenging target" has been set at the time of granting the options since the holder cannot realize any value from these options unless the price of our common shares has risen above the exercise price.
-Stock options are only a relatively small fraction of the long term incentives awarded to the Managing Board.
-The appreciation of the stock options is therefore unlikely to be a material impact on the overall compensation volume.

-3. Best practice provision II.2.5 recommends that shares granted to management board members without financial consideration shall be retained for a period of at least five years or until at least at the end of the employment, if this period is shorter.
-The number of shares to be granted shall be dependent on the achievement of clearly quantifiable and challenging targets specified beforehand.

-Members of the Managing Board are granted restricted stock units and performance stock units from time to time.
+On June 25, 2014 the Annual General Meeting approved amendments to the remuneration policy of the Managing Board which state that grants of stock options and restricted stock units which are based on time vesting only shall no longer be made on a regular basis and shall be reserved for use as special equity incentive rewards in certain situations.
+No stock options were granted to the members of the Managing Board in 2014. - 3.
+Best practice provision II.2.5 recommends that shares granted to management board members without financial consideration shall be retained for a period of at least five years or until at least at the end of the employment, if this period is shorter.
+The number of shares to be granted shall be dependent on the achievement of clearly quantifiable and challenging targets specified beforehand. - Members of the Managing Board are granted restricted stock units and performance stock units from time to time.
 Restricted stock units represent rights to receive common shares at a future date.
 The number of granted restricted stock units is dependent upon the achievement of pre-defined performance goals.
 Restricted stock units are structured so that 40% of a grant vests after three years, 50% after five years and the remaining 10% after ten years.
-Performance stock units have performance conditions in addition to time-vesting.

-4. Best practice provision II.2.8 recommends that the maximum remuneration in the event of dismissal of a management board member may not exceed one year's salary (the "fixed" remuneration component).
+Performance stock units have performance conditions in addition to time-vesting. - 4.
+Best practice provision II.2.8 recommends that the maximum remuneration in the event of dismissal of a management board member may not exceed one year's salary (the "fixed" remuneration component).
 If the maximum of one year's salary would be manifestly unreasonable for a management board member who is dismissed during his first term of office, such board member shall be eligible for a severance pay not exceeding twice the annual salary.